agrostar/zzapi/README.md

 ### Types of bundles

-Although the file format does not make a real distinction, there are two types of bundles:
+Although the file format does not make a real distinction, there are two types of bundles in terms of practical usage:

 1. **Documentation bundles**: the primary purpose is to document the APIs in this bundle.
 Typically, documentation bundles will have one entry for each endpoint, with lots of documentation accompanying it.
 2. **Test bundles**: the purpose is to automate testing.
 The same endpoint typically appears multiple times with different parameters.
 Tests are run against the response.